 How to get to St Malo

-Although France Just For You does not yet cover the region of Brittany, we can organize a day trip to Saint Malo from Mont Saint Michel, which lies on the border of Normandy and Brittany.
-From there you will drive to St Malo, and it takes about an hour.
+From Mont St Michel, you can drive to St Malo in about an hour.
 The town also has a train station, Gare de Saint-Malo.
 There are direct trains from Gare Montparnasse in Paris, but these take three hours and are infrequent, so be sure to check the schedule beforehand.